michioxd/michioxd-blog/src/content/blog/02-how-to-completely-skip-initial-setup-in-bbqnx/index.md

 4. A command window will appear and the flashing process will begin.
 Do not unplug the device.
 5. Once complete, your device will reboot automatically and load directly into the home screen, completely skipping the initial setup.

-Congratulations\!
+Congratulations!
 You have successfully revived your BlackBerry device.
-Happy hacking\!
+Happy hacking!